Raised by a carpenter in Upstate New York, I was taught at an early age how to get my hands dirty and make things distinctive and beautiful.

 Recently at DeVries Global, I was brought in to help reshape the creative offering of the agency.
 I produced an original content series within the first 30 days for Pantene, relaunched Aussie as a lifestyle brand and grew the content budget over 200% by being scrappy but never giving up on quality.
 Being able to strategically build concepts through a cultural lens was very refreshing after years of benefit driven work in the beauty category.
 Pantene’s #GoGentle campaign for the launch of Micellar was based on the idea of taking the harshness out of social media.
 The campaign’s earned media placements included W Magazine, Allure, Bustle and Refinery 29.

 In the words of a close colleague, ”Tracy celebrates everything.
 There is a level of optimism and energy that is clear as soon as you meet her.
 And it’s contagious.”

-I live just outside New York City with my husband, two children and a new puppy.
+I live just outside New York City with my husband, two children and our grown puppy, Murphy.
 I make small batch lip balm, grow some quite amazing tomatoes and have way too many shoes.